 What’s also a key lesson here are the diverse sources which strengths can come from.
 They’re not all from the same area as we have examples of :-

 - product development.

 In terms of weaknesses, we can see Brand X is only #4 on brand awareness.
-There’s 3 other brands which are more top of mind.
+There are 3 other brands which are more top of mind.

-This suggests it hasn’t spent as much on media as media spend’s often closely linked to awareness.
+This suggests it hasn’t spent as much on media as media spend is often closely linked to awareness.